Wycombe District Council elections

 Wycombe District Council in Buckinghamshire, England was elected every four years from 1973 until 2020.
-Since the last boundary changes in 2003, 60 councillors were elected from 28 wards.
+From the last boundary changes in 2003 until its abolition in 2020, 60 councillors were elected from 28 wards.

 Political control

 From the first election to the council in 1973 until its merger into Buckinghamshire Council in 2020, political control of the council was held by the following parties:

 Leadership

 The leaders of the council from 1999 until its abolition in 2020 were: